-Chichester Festival Theatre have released their archive recording of Flowers for Mrs Harris that you can watch for free on their website now!
+Chichester Festival Theatre have released their archive recording of Flowers for Mrs Harris that you can watch for free on the CFT website now!
 This fabulous production won three UK Theatre awards, including best musical, and is available for you to watch until 8 May.
 This recording is also captioned.

 Mon 20 Apr 2020

 If you like Jason Manford and can't wait to see him when he tours to Derby Arena next year, you can tune in to watch him perform in the musical, Curtains, on Wednesday 22 April from 7pm.
 There is a small fee to watch it, and all profits are going to the Funds For Freelancers cause.
-This hilarious murder mystery has an all star line up and is packed full of catchy songs, unforgettable characters and plot twists galore.
-Watch it by logging in and paying here.
+This hilarious murder mystery has an all-star line up and is packed full of catchy songs, unforgettable characters and plot twists galore.

 Mon 13 Apr 2020